TROYTRON/ti-mods/cookbook/patching_data_templates_in_code/index.md

   You can also manually reload all the templates upon the mod loading with the following snippet.
 The snippet requires extra reference to `Assembly-CSharp-firstpass.dll`

+  NOTE: EnsembleMod correctly handles the loading of templates for skirmish, so the workaround below is not required.

   WARNING: reloading templates which are referenced by any active game objects will likely result in crash.
 Practically, full re-loading of templates is safe in the main menu only.